 The Most Affordable Option to Replace SGLI

-The first two options listed above are the two more expensive options but may be used if a service member or spouse might have troublefanned money getting insurance due to health issues.
+The first two options listed above are the two more expensive options but may be used if a service member or spouse might have trouble getting insurance due to health issues.
 Keep in mind that it’s best to work with an independent life insurance agent in order to answer questions on the latest best practices in placing certain medical issues with certain carriers for the best price on various insurance products.
 Insurance carriers have different risk tolerances and you can benefit by working with an agent that’s aware of these risk tolerances.

 An independent agent has access to a large number of carriers and can shop these carriers by how well they grade certain medical risks and will ultimately get you a price that beats the competition.
 Therefore option three might be the most cost-efficient option to replace your SGLI Program depending on the insurability of the service member and spouse.
 If you do not have commercial coverage in place – by all means keep a policy in place and use the VGLI or conversion option until you can get the most cost-efficient policies in force.
 Of course, life insurance can be obtained through your next employer but when you leave that employer, you’ll be back in the same boat.
 It’s best to have at least a modest permanent life insurance policy with term policies to handle the times of increased need.